 The additional payouts for quads make the gameplay more exciting. | The game’s medium variance requires a larger bankroll. |

-The game is not as volatile as some other bonus video poker variations. | The strategy is more difficult to learn and master. |
+The game is not as volatile as some other bonus video-poker variations. | The strategy is more difficult to learn and master. |

-Bonus poker is ideal for players looking for something different. | The paytables vary wildly across online casinos. |
+Bonus Poker is ideal for players looking for something different. | The paytables vary widely across online casinos. |

 Bonus Poker Paytable | |||||